aj-kip/erfindung/manual/index.md

 ### Introduction
 Erfindung is designed to handle two different types of numbers:
- + unsigned 32 bit integers (also used for pointers)
+ + signed 32 bit integers (usable as pointers)
- + two's complement 32 bit fixed point real numbers
+ + 32 bit fixed point real numbers
- + Positive integers may be used as pointers.
  + Each instruction is strictly 32bits.
  + There are 8 32bit registers.
- + Erfindung has instructions that can handle fixed point math.
+ + Seperate handling exists for both types

 Erfindung assembly language: is a superset of the provided hardware instructions.
+The language is case-insensitive.
 Terms:
+ + Hardware/Real instruction: an instruction that corresponds directly to virtual CPU bytecode
- + Hardware instruction: an instruction defined by the ISA
+ + pseudo instruction: an instruction which describes indirectly one or more real instructions
- + pseudo instruction: an instruction NOT defined by the ISA, but can be formed from a combination of one or more hardware instructions.
+ + Directive: These may do many things, and fall outside of both pseudo and real instructions.
+Some may emit many instructions, others may emit zero instructions. formed from a combination of one or more hardware instructions.

-Sample programs are available in the project's root directory.
+Sample programs are available in the project's demos directory.

 ### Instruction List

 These are the so called "real" instructions that directly correspond to byte code in the virtual machine.
 Note that some of these instructions have additional parameter forms than listed on this table.
 These are covered by pseudo-instructions.

 All the following instructions store their answer into the first register.
+A more comprehensive list and information on instructions maybe found on the [instructions](instructions.md) page of the manual.
 <table>
 <tr><th> Mnemonic  </th><th> Parameters </th><th>Description                </th> </tr>